SamPatt/sampatt/README.md

 ### SamPatt

-I'm Sam Patterson, a software developer with more than 10 years of previous experience in tech startups and non-profits.
+I'm Sam Patterson, a software developer with experience in tech startups and non-profits.

 I've always had one foot in the tech world - working on technology policy in DC, co-founding a tech company - but I wanted to be building new things instead of writing about them.
 After graduating from General Assembly's immersive software engineering bootcamp, I can build them alongside others - maybe you!